Essential vegan pantry staples to stock even if you are not vegan / plant-based.

 Hopefully, your freezer and fridge will be packed full of all different kinds of fruit containing many vitamins and minerals.

 Dried fruit can be just as wholesome and works well as one of the pantry staples for a vegan kitchen because of the versatility of fruit.
 Dried fruit can be snacked on, used in both savory and sweet dishes, and even forms a great smoothie or raw bar base.

-Seeds include Hemp, chia, poppy, flax, sunflower, pumpkin, quinoa, sesame, alfalfa.
+These include Hemp, chia, poppy, flax, sunflower, pumpkin, quinoa, sesame, alfalfa.

-Seeds are an essential part of a vegan pantry because they hold so much fiber, healthy fats, vitamins, minerals, and antioxidants.
+They are an essential part of a vegan pantry because they hold so much fiber, healthy fats, vitamins, minerals, and antioxidants.